 Funding volume and Germany’s contribution

 For the initial resource mobilization Germany pledged €750 million to the fund in 2014, making it the fifth-largest donor in absolute terms after Japan, the UK, France and the US.
-For the replenishment Germany together with Norway was among the first countries to announce their new pledges in December 2018.
-It has commited to €1.5 billion which is a doubling of its contribution to the GCF.
-This makes it the third largest donor to the GCF after the UK and France and before Japan.
-(June 2021)
+For the first replenishment Germany together with Norway was among the first countries to announce their new pledges in December 2018.
+It commited to €1.5 billion for 2020-2023 which represented a doubling of its contribution to the GCF.
+In the second replenishment round (2024-2027), Germany increased its contribution to €2 billion.
+This makes it the largest donor to the GCF before the UK and France. (as of July 2025)